fmehdipur/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-1. The total number of steps for each date is calculate and plotted using barplot
+1. The total number of steps for each date is calculated and plotted using barplot

 ```r
     t<- aggregate(. ~ date, data= adata, FUN=sum)